MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/Address.md

 ---
-title: Address - Common Data Model | Microsoft Docs
+title: Address in nonProfitCore - Common Data Model | Microsoft Docs
 description: Address and shipping information.
 Used to store additional addresses for an account or contact.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Address
+# Address in nonProfitCore

 Address and shipping information.
 Used to store additional addresses for an account or contact.